megapython/django-2.x-complete-beginner/readme.md

 # Django 2.2 | The Complete Beginner's Guide

-**Learn all the fundamentals of Django for web development and create a 'Quora' clone which you will deploy to Heroku.**
+**Learn all the fundamentals of Django for web development by creating a 'Quora' clone which you will deploy to Heroku.**

 ![Django Beginner](assets/img/quddle-udemy-banner-github.png)